Skip to main content

 • yes, the panel approves the project to progress and may recommend to the project lead how frequently the QSIA should be resubmitted and reviewed by the panel

-• no, the panel will feedback that a full QSIA tracker is required before approval is granted, move to step 3a of the QSIA approval process
+• no, the panel will feed back that a full QSIA tracker is required before approval is granted

 4.2.1.2 QSIA review process

-1. At step 6a of the QSIA approval process the panel will have recommended how frequently the QSIA should be resubmitted and reviewed by the panel.
+1. At step 6 of the QSIA approval process the panel will have recommended how frequently the QSIA should be resubmitted and reviewed by the panel.

 Or:

-• no and impact is low or medium risk?
-The QSIA panel will recommend pausing the project activity until additional mitigating actions are made, move to step 2
+• No and impact is low or medium risk?
+The QSIA panel will recommend pausing the project activity until additional mitigating actions are made, proceed back to step 2.

-• no and impact is high risk?
-The QSIA panel will recommend pausing the project activity until additional mitigating actions are made, move to step 2 of the QSIA review process
+• No and impact is high risk?
+The QSIA panel will recommend pausing the project activity until additional mitigating actions are made, proceed back to step 2 of the QSIA review process.

 5 Responsibilities, accountabilities and duties